 The time has come to end two-tier pay system in our hospitals

-Labour Party Health spokesperson, Alan Kelly TD, has said ending the two tier pay system in our health system must be a priority in the upcoming budget.
-Deputy Kelly said: “Ending the two-tier pay system in our hospitals especially would go a long way to enticing more nursing graduates and young into Irish hospitals.
-This in…
+Press Archives – Page 106 of 174 – The Labour Party Labour Party Health spokesperson, Alan Kelly TD, has said ending the two tier pay system in our health system must be a priority in the upcoming budget.
+Deputy Kelly said: “Ending the two-tier pay system in our hospitals especially would go a long way…

 Read more »